 Filed in Intermodal

-Railroad volumes for the week ending July 10 were down year-over-year and compared to 2008, according to the Association of American Railroads (AAR).
+Railroad volumes for the week of Thanksgiving ending November 27 showed steady year-over-year improvements, according to data released by the Association of American Railroads (AAR).

 View all categories and topics

 Railroad volumes for the week ending November 13 were up year-over-year, according to data released by the Association of American Railroads (AAR).
 Carload volume at 297,269 was up 5.8 percent compared to the same week last year